Using Emotion Nouns

 prominently in Chant's offices.
 The ESOP team then went ahead with the ESOP launch.
 The results?

-his prospective employee shareholders would more easily be found in the
+between Ted and his prospective employee shareholders would more easily be found in the

-ongoing problem-solving activities of the company; and second, the ESOP launch (a couple of months later) attracted -- without
+ongoing problem-solving activities of the company; and second, the ESOP launch (a couple of

 Shortly thereafter, Ted's and my IHXEN-facilitated sessions culminated in our production of a draft for

-and my states of being in relation to sending the email were, given the email’s significance for Chant’
+his and my states of being in relation to sending the email were, given the email’s significance for Chant’

 s survival, truly equanimous.
 This requirement was not easy to satisfy because neither of us was

 entirely sure how he could distinguish genuine equanimity from states of being close to it.
 We knew

 that equanimity lay somewhere between pleasant and unpleasant emotions yet was not what one

-might call 'numbed-out' indifference nor what one might call carefully controlled bravado; and from
+might call 'numbed-out indifference' nor what one might call 'carefully controlled bravado'; and from

-our practice of IHXEN exchanges we had become minutely aware of our emotions (a list is available at the foot of
+our practice of IHXEN exchanges we had both become minutely aware of our emotions in relation to

 How this happened is worth noting carefully.
 The day before Ted sent the email, I told him that I felt